Connect with others who understand.

 Medications

-Individuals with diabetes and underlying health conditions often take multiple medications.
-These can include statins, beta-blockers, and diuretics.
-Although these are all effective at treating their respective conditions, they can cause fatigue as a side effect.
+People with diabetes and underlying health conditions often take multiple medications to manage their health.
+Some of these can cause fatigue as a side effect.

-DiabetesTeam members sometimes cite other medications as the cause of their fatigue.
-“I wasn’t this fatigued until I started on insulin,” said one member.
-“My tiredness is from the meds I’m on.
-Duloxetine (Cymbalta) is the main one that causes me fatigue.”
+DiabetesTeam members sometimes mention other medications as causing their fatigue.
+“I wasn’t this fatigued until I started on insulin,” one member said.
+“My tiredness is from the meds I’m on.”

 Quality of Sleep

-Getting a good night’s sleep is one way to limit fatigue.
-However, per an article in the journal Acta Diabetologica, studies show that up to half of people with type 2 diabetes have trouble sleeping due to disease complications from high or low blood sugar episodes during the night.
+Getting a good night’s sleep is one of the best ways to fight fatigue.
+However, studies show that up to 76 percent of people with type 2 diabetes have trouble sleeping.

-High blood sugar levels may lead to frequent urination, and you may have to wake up in the middle of the night to go to the bathroom.
-Other side effects of high blood sugar, such as increased thirst and headaches, may make it difficult to fall back asleep once you are awake.
-Low blood sugar levels can cause irritation, sweating, and confusion, along with nightmares, which may make it hard to sleep.
+High blood sugar levels may lead to frequent urination, which can cause you to wake up in the middle of the night to go to the bathroom.
+Other side effects of high blood sugar, such as increased thirst and headaches, may make it difficult to fall asleep or stay asleep.
+Low blood sugar levels can also wake you up.
+They can cause irritation, sweating, confusion, and nightmares, which may make it hard to sleep.

 Sleep apnea prevents you from breathing properly during the night, which increases carbon dioxide in the blood.
-As a result, this can cause:
+This can cause:

-Taking steps to better manage your diabetes can help you fight fatigue.
-This includes making lifestyle changes, such as adopting a healthy diet, getting more exercise, and monitoring blood sugar levels more closely.
-These changes support your overall well-being, addressing diabetes and underlying health conditions to boost energy levels so you can feel your best.
+Managing your diabetes better can help you fight fatigue.
+You can feel more energetic by making lifestyle changes, such as eating well, exercising more, and keeping your blood sugar levels steady.
+These habits support your overall well-being.
+They also help manage diabetes and underlying health conditions to boost your energy levels.

 Healthy Diet

-Following a healthy diet is an important part of diabetes management in general, but it can also help combat fatigue.
-Incorporating a well-balanced diet of complex carbohydrates, fruits, vegetables, and lean proteins can help you manage your blood sugar levels, preventing spikes that may lead to fatigue.
-Try to avoid sugary snacks, as these cause a spike in insulin levels and then a drop in energy afterward.
-Choosing sweet fruits with added fiber can provide a boost while satisfying cravings.
+Following a healthy diet is an important part of diabetes management, and it can also help reduce fatigue.
+A well-balanced diet of complex carbohydrates, fruits, vegetables, and lean proteins can help you manage your blood sugar levels.
+Avoid sugary snacks, which can cause your blood sugar to spike and crash.
+That crash can leave you feeling extra tired.
+Instead, go for sweet fruits with fiber, like apples or berries, which can give you energy without the crash while satisfying cravings.

-DiabetesTeam members also link post-meal energy slumps to blood sugar fluctuations.
+DiabetesTeam members also link energy slumps after meals to blood sugar fluctuations.
 One member started “interval eating” to get off the blood sugar roller coaster.
-“I used to ‘crash’ at 2 p.m,” they said.
-“Now, I eat either a meal or snack at regular intervals, three to four hours throughout the day.
+“I used to ‘crash’ at 2 p.m.,” they said.
+“Now, I eat either a meal or a snack at regular intervals, three to four hours throughout the day.
 It helps me maintain and stabilize my energy.”

-“There’s nothing worse than extreme fatigue in the afternoon,” agreed another member.
+“There’s nothing worse than extreme fatigue in the afternoon,” said another member.
 “Snacks between meals really help, especially some type of protein, fruit, or vegetable.”

 Physical Activity

-Some DiabetesTeam members say physical activity has reduced after-meal fatigue for them.
+Some DiabetesTeam members say physical activity helps them feel less tired after meals.
 One member, who always felt sluggish after eating, started walking during lunch breaks.
 “I’ve been walking 45 minutes every day for the past six months and feel so much better,” they wrote.
-“My numbers are great and exercise makes a difference.”
+“My numbers are great, and exercise makes a difference.”

-Even those who sometimes feel too fatigued to exercise admit that a little movement makes a big difference.
+Even people who feel too tired to exercise say that a little movement makes a big difference.
 “It’s hard to exercise when you just feel like lying down,” said one member.
 “But once I started walking, the fatigue went away.
 It takes about 10 minutes before I feel better, though.”

 Glucose Monitoring